GO5IT/toolgallery/README.md

 ### Place: Wohlenbengasse, Wien

 ## Project Aim
-In this repository we will cover the basic of GIT
+In this repository we will cover the basic of GIT.

 [GitHub](http://github.com)